 - Request Memo is entered by the individual who requested the part.

-- Go To Project, Go To Work Order, or Go To Invoice buttons takes you to the individual document where the item was requested.
+- Go To Project, Go To Work Order, or Go To Invoice buttons take you to the individual document where a user requested the item.

 Each item shows the: